Václav Černý (footballer): AFC Ajax

-In January 2013, Černý signed a youth contract with Dutch club Ajax, moving there exactly one year in January 2014, as he could only transfer after turning 16.
+In January 2013, Černý signed a youth contract with Dutch club Ajax, moving there exactly one year after that in January 2014, as he could only transfer after turning 16.
 Following the footsteps of Zdeněk Grygera and Tomáš Galásek, Černý became the third Czech player to join said club.
 In January 2015, he signed a professional contract with Ajax, valid until 2018.

 2015–16 season

 At the start of the 2015–16 season, Černý joined Ajax first team for a training camp in Austria.
-On 15 August 2015, hmade his first team debut with jersey number 32 in the second round of the Eredivisie 2015/16 against Willem II, ending in a 3–0 victory.
+On 15 August 2015, he made his first team debut with jersey number 32 in the second round of the Eredivisie 2015/16 against Willem II, ending in a 3–0 victory.
 Coach Frank de Boer sent him onto the pitch in the 77th minute, replacing Riechedly Bazoer (Ajax had both of their wingers injured, German Amin Younes and Dane Viktor Fischer).
 He assisted in a goalscoring action during stoppage time.
 Five days later on 20 August, Černý made his European competition debut in a home play-off match of the 2015/16 UEFA Europa League against Czech team FK Jablonec (a 1–0 victory for Ajax, entering the pitch in the 85th minute, replacing Anwar El Ghazi).
-His first goal for Ajax came the same year on 26 November, in the group stage of the 2015–16 UEFA Europa League against Scottish team Celtic FC at their home ground, where he scored the winning goal in the 88th minute for a final score of 2–1 for Ajax.
+His first goal for Ajax came the same year on 26 November, in the group stage of the 2015–16 UEFA Europa League against Scottish team Celtic at their home ground, where he scored the winning goal in the 88th minute for a final score of 2–1 for Ajax.